thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 Now let&#39;s move on to configuring the action:

-- Scroll down and find the "**Actions**" section.
-Click the "**Add action**" button.
+- Scroll down to the "**Actions**" section and click the "**Add action**" button.
-- The "Actions" window will open.
-It&#39;s currently empty, but once you add actions, they&#39;ll appear here.
-Click the "**plus**" icon button in the top-right corner to add a new action.
+- A new window will open, displaying all your created actions.
+Click the "plus" icon button in the top-right corner to add one.
-- Select the action source as "**Widget header button**", enter a button name, and choose its type.
+- Select the action source as "**Widget header button**", enter a name for the button, and choose its type.
-- Optionally, customize the button icon and color.
+- Optionally, change the icon that will appear next to the button or hide it entirely.
+You can also set a custom color for the button.
+- From the dropdown menu, select the type of action to be performed.
+In our case, it&#39;s "**Place map item**".
+- Next, choose the **type of map item** to be placed — we&#39;ll be placing a "**Marker**".
+- The **custom action function** field already contains a default function that opens a dialog for creating a device or an asset — exactly what we need.
 - In the "**Action**" section, choose "**Place map item**" from the dropdown menu.
 Select the type of map item to be placed — in our case, it&#39;s "**Marker**".
 The Custom action function field contains a default function that opens a dialog to create a device or an asset — exactly what we need.
+- Then click "**Add**".
-- Then click "**Add**" and save all your changes.
+- Apply all changes and save the dashboard.

-{% include images-gallery.html imageCollection="action" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="action" %}

 A new action button labeled "**Add EV station**" has now appeared at the top of the map.
 Let&#39;s use it.